tlouarn/tlouarn.github.io/_posts/2021-06-03-implementing-domain-driven-design.md

 The theory says that Domain objects should not be aware of anything Infrastructure-related.
 So how do we create Domain objects in the Application Layer when their `id` is dictated by the Infrastructure Layer (typically, an autoincrement id)?

-The answer suggested by Vaugh Vernon is to equip our Repository with a special method called `nextIdentity()` in charge of providing the id of the next Entity to be added to the Repository:
+The answer suggested by Vaugh Vernon is to equip the abstract Repository with a special method called `nextIdentity()` in charge of providing the id of the next Entity to be added to the Repository:
-* if the Identity is decided by the Application Layer (for instance a GUID), then the implementation of this method will return a GUID
+* if the identity is decided by the Application Layer (for instance a GUID), then the implementation of this method will return a GUID
-* if the Identity is decided by the database (autoincrement id), then the implementation of this method will run a quick query to the database to get the next autoincrement id.
+* if the identity is decided by the database (autoincrement id), then the implementation of this method will run a quick query to the database to get the next autoincrement id

 # Final thoughts